TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Boatshop routes inherit the same authentication and idempotency requirements.
 - Camera routes inherit the same authentication and idempotency requirements.
 - HUD routes inherit the same authentication and idempotency requirements.
+- Carwash routes inherit the same authentication and idempotency requirements.